nicholasz2510/Pixels4Nibbles/README.md

 ## Credits
 * [r/place](https://www.reddit.com/r/place/) for the inspiration and color palette
+* This project would not be possible were it not for open-source projects such as Python and TKinter

 This project was created for the Skyline High School Technology Student Association's 2022 community service project.